banterle/NoR-VDPNet/README.md

 ![HDR-VDP](images/hdrvdp.png?raw=true "HDR-VDP")

 NoR-VDPNet is a no-reference metric, so it requires a single image in order to asses its quality.
+NoR-VDPNet can be trained on High Dynamic Range (HDR) images or Standard Dynamic Range (SDR) images (i.e., classic 8-bit images).

 ![NoR-VDPNet](images/our.png?raw=true "NoR-VDPNet")

-This can be trained on High Dynamic Range (HDR) images or Standard Dynamic Range (SDR) images (i.e., classic 8-bit images).

 DEPENDENCIES:
 ==============